 - Riverside Primary, Birstall

-Highcliffe and Riverside have a Head of School each, and also an Executive Headteacher, Scott Fewster, who has responsibility for standards across both schools.
+Highcliffe and Riverside have a Head of School each, and also an Executive Headteacher, Scott Fewster, who has responsibility for standards across all three Birstall primaries.

-The CEO is also the Principal of Beauchamp College.
+The CEO is also Principal of Beauchamp College.

 The Trust Board meets regularly to monitor attainment and progress, to ensure financial probity, to plan strategically for the group, and to hold the CEO and Operations Team to account.